-First, a little about "escrow".
-When you're closing on your new place, an escrow agent is used to insure the process will close appropriately and in a certain amount of time.
-Escrow agents hold money for "safe-keeping" in transactions between a buyer and seller.
+Escrow: When you're closing on your new house, an escrow holder is used to guarantee the transaction will close correctly and in a certain amount of time.
+When payment is held by a third party in a transaction between a buyer and a seller, it's in escrow.
 PayPal is a good way to picture an escrow company.

 - Terms of sale and any seller-assisted financing